 This soothing moisturiser is formulated with skin-barrier repairing ingredients, so it can help heal a damaged skin barrier whilst you sleep.

-Our skin may need a different moisturiser on a different season
+Our skin may need a different moisturiser in a different season

 Our skin is an ever-changing organ.
-The weather can greatly affect how our skin produces sebum and therefore also affect the moisture level that we need.
-During the wintertime, our skin produces less sebum and the air can be super dry.
+The weather can significantly affect how our skin produces sebum and therefore also affect the moisture level that we need.
+Our skin produces less sebum during the wintertime, and the air can be super dry.
 That is why we need a more occlusive and layer on more moisturiser during this time.
 While during the hot summer season.
-Our skin tends to produce more sebum (function as a natural moisturiser) and the air is more humid.
-So, we can opt for a lighter moisturiser that contains more humectants in it.
-This is why it is important for you to switch out your products depending on the season and how your skin feels about it.
-Always, listen to your skin!
+Our skin tends to produce more sebum (function as a natural moisturiser), and the air is more humid.
+We can opt for a lighter moisturiser that contains more humectants in it.
+This is why it is crucial for you to switch out your products depending on the season and how your skin feels.
+Always listen to your skin!

 Winter: Less humid, produce less oil - Need more hydration and occlusive moisturiser